 When Indiana changed from permanent Standard Time to summertime DST in 2007, annual consumer electricity demand rose 1 to 4%.
 This jump cost residents an extra $9M per year in utilities, and up to $5.5M annually in added pollution expenses.BambrickKorchKotchen & Grant 2008-10Kotchen & Grant 2008-12 The same effect was seen in Sydney, Australia, when DST was extended for the 2000 Summer Olympics.Handwerk Energy waste could be even worse in regions with greater populations or more extreme weather.Kotchen & Grant 2008-10

-Judaism, for example, calls for daily prayers that are timed to sunrise, but permanent DST’s artificially delayed sunrises would force winter prayers to overlap with morning work hours.
-Other observations are timed to sunset, but permanent DST’s artificial delay of sunset then reduces the number of business that remain open after twilight.CohenEllerJTAKeller
+Judaism, for example, calls for daily prayers that are timed to sunrise, but permanent DST’s artificially delayed sunrises would force morning prayers to overlap with work hours in winter.
+Other observations are timed to sunset, and permanent DST’s artificial delay of sunset reduces the number of business that remain open into twilight.CohenEllerJTAKeller

-Observation of DST harms health, safety, scholastics, wages, and environment.
-But it also leads us to drive, shop, and golf more—which benefits the special interests of select billion-dollar industries, mainly Big Oil, Big Golf, and Big Candy.
+Observation of DST harms health, safety, education, productivity, wages, and environment.
+But it also leads us to drive, shop, and golf more—which benefits the special interests of select billion-dollar industries, mainly retail, golf, tourism, oil, and candy.

-The petroleum industry noticed a connection between DST and consumer spending as early as 1930, and they’ve lobbied ever since to resurrect DST when it was abolished after World Wars I and II, and to extend its duration beyond just the summer months.BlockPorterSchlanger The US Chamber of Commerce has also been a longtime promoter of DST, acting on behalf of convenience stores and outdoor retailers.CohenSchlangerVictor
+The petroleum industry noticed a connection between DST and consumer spending as early as 1930, and they’ve lobbied ever since to resurrect DST when it was abolished after World Wars I and II, and to extend its duration beyond just the summer months.BlockPorterSchlanger The US Chamber of Commerce has also been a longtime promoter of DST, acting on behalf of convenience stores and retailers of outdoor products.CohenSchlangerVictor

 Farmers have mistakenly been blamed for DST, when in fact they were among the first and strongest to work to end DST after wartime and to resist its return and extensions.HammillKorchVictor Farmers start work with the sun, and their most productive time of day is morning.
 But when they sell their goods, they must abide the civil clock, and DST’s advancement of civil time and artificial reduction of morning hours gives farmers less time to get their goods to market.Gray & JenkinsHoustonIsraelLivingston 2016MorganSchlanger